cirosantilli/linux-cheat/file-permissions.md

 #concept

-says which users can do what with each file
+Determines which users can do what with each file.

-so that people can own ther files for security and privacy reasons

-specified by POSIX
+Specified by POSIX.

-three types of people:
+Three types of people:

 - owner. applies the person who created the file.